 Remember that We offer a range of services

-Dr Agnieszka Milbauer has a special interest in all things cosmetic:
+Dr Agnieszka Milbauer has a special interest in Cosmetic dentistry and Teeth Straightening:

 Dr Simon Milbauers interests lie in surgical and implant procedures

 Both practice highly advanced skills in their fields and excel in these treatments but be assured this same commitment and enthusiasm is given to the rest of our services also.

 A: When you think of braces, what do you picture in your mind?
 A teenager?
 Good news !
 The truth is there is no upper age limit on who can wear braces.
 That is why they are becoming more and more popular regardless the age !

 A: The Six Month Smiles Clear Braces for Adults technique employs the latest technology and techniques in dentistry to move your teeth quickly and safely with clear adult braces.
 The key components of the treatment are the use of unique, clear braces and a primary focus of moving and straightening the teeth that show when you smile.